softpano/saferm/README.md

 The program uses two blacklists (system-wide and user-specific), each of which consists of set of "typed" (see acceptable types below) Perl regular expressions.

-Defaults are /etc/saferm.conf and ~/.saferm.conf .
-They can be overwritten via env. variables saferm_conf and saferm_private_conf, correspondingly.
+Defaults are /etc/saferm.conf and ~/Saferm/saferm.conf .
+They can be overwritten via env. variables saferm_global_conf and saferm_private_conf, correspondingly.

 # System configuration file